Protect your knees, hips, and lower back with this one exercise.

 Want More of a Challenge?
 Do This

 There are many ways to increase reps.
-For example, if you started with 3 sets of 15 reps once per week, you could do 3 sets of 20 reps or 4 sets of 12 reps.
-Another option: Continue doing 3 sets of 15 reps, but perform the exercise twice per week.
-The ultimate goal is simply to complete more total reps per week (in this case, more than 45 reps).
+For example, if you started with three sets of 15 reps once per week, you could do three sets of 20 reps or four sets of 12 reps.
+Another option: Continue doing three sets of 15 reps, but perform the exercise twice per week.
+The ultimate goal is simply to complete more total reps per week.

 Whichever strategy you use to increase the intensity, take your time and focus on proper form.
 If you ever feel too tired or that your form is compromised, stop.
 Safety always comes first!